aivarsk/django-taskq/README.rst

 Tasks have no result.
 If you can wait for the result, you can execute the function directly.

+No Redis, Flower, or Django:Celery integrations are needed.

 Admin page
 ----------